verticonaut/code-box/README.md

 #### Plain old ruby object codes (:poro)

-Assuming we have a simple ruby class with default code attribute 'code' we can defined such a class like
+Assuming we have a simple ruby class with default code attribute 'code' we can defined such a class like:

     class Codes::MySpecificCode
       include CodeBox::ActsAsCode[]